hack and slash

 We are profoundly grateful to those of you who backed this project and Gas Powered Games.
 Your passion and hard work put us in a position to write this exciting new chapter in the history of GPG.”

-A few days later, Gas Powered Games was bought by Wargaming and was becoming Wargaming Seattle.
+A few days later, Gas Powered Games was bought by Wargaming and became Wargaming Seattle.
 The studio was shut down on July 22, 2018.
+Currently, Chris Taylor is working on a new game named Intergalactic Space Empire, within his new company Kanoogi.

 Video: